 - Additional Adoption Leave - 26 weeks

-The difference is that the Additional Adoption Leave is optional, and some choose to return to work after the 26.
+The difference is that the weeks of Additional Adoption Leave are optional, and some choose to return to work after the 26.
 Gov.uk has a useful online planner that helps you calculate how much leave you could be eligible for if your circumstances are unusual.

 Those on Adoption Leave can also get paid time off from work to go to 5 adoption appointments, after they’ve been matched with a child.